-Improvements and recalculations are described in Chapter 10 as well as in the sectoral Chapters 3-9 under Recalculations.
+Improvements and recalculations are described in Chapter 10 as well as in the sectoral Chapters 3-9 under Category-specific recalculations.
 When planning and implementing improvements, time-series consistency is ensured.
-The effects of recalculations, i.e. improvements, activity data updates and corrections, on the time-series are discussed and summarised in the sectoral chapters and quantified for years 1990, 2005 and 2021 in Chapter 10.
+The effects of recalculations, i.e. improvements, activity data updates and corrections, on the time-series are discussed and summarised in the sectoral chapters and quantified for years 1990, 2005 and 2022 in Chapter 10.

-For the 2024 submission the following methodological improvements were made:
+For the 2025 submission the following methodological improvements were made: